 Price: $43.99 – View on Amazon

 Merial Frontline Plus Flea and Tick Control for Dogs and Puppies

 This medicated ointment for dogs kills 98 to 100 percent of fleas, eggs, larvae and ticks.
 The package contains three treatments for three months of protection and is waterproof to sustain swims and baths.

 VetGuard Plus – XL Dogs

 This monthly flea, tick, and mosquito treatment for dogs over 66 pounds breaks the flea life cycle and eggs from developing into adults for up to 123 days.
-It also kills larvae for up to four months and kills and repels ticks for up to four weeks.
+It also kills flea larvae for up to four months and kills/repels ticks for up to four weeks.

 Professional Pest Control is Always A Consideration

-As small as fleas are it is quite possible for just a few to escape your treatment and, with the female flea being capable of laying up to 600 eggs in her lifetime, it doesn’t’t take long for an entirely new flea infestation to begin.
+As small as fleas are it is quite possible for just a few to escape your treatment and, since the female flea is capable of laying up to 600 eggs in her lifetime, it doesn’t take long for an entirely new flea infestation to begin.
 If you want to be sure that you’ve eliminated your pest problem, your best bet is to always utilize professional pest control services that guarantee their work and if you look hard enough you may just find a local pest control service that utilizes natural solutions to terminate fleas.